 Rita DeMara (the second Yellowjacket) returns from the future to the present day after she finds a Bad Future where Hawkeye is killed and Black Widow is about to be executed, with the implication of both being the last Avengers left.
 When she arrives to the present-day Avengers Mansion, she finds one of the Avengers and tries to tell him what she saw, only to be promptly killed.

-The following day, during an anniversary party of the Avengers, they face Kang's forces that were following an old man, which they then notice is an aged Gilgamesh.
-Later that night, the babysitter Marilla is killed, and when the Avengers find it, they must face the possibility of an Avenger being her murderer.
+The following day, during an anniversary party of the Avengers, they face Kang's forces who were following an old man, who they recognize as an aged Gilgamesh.
+Later that night, the babysitter Marilla is killed.
+When the Avengers find her body, they must face the possibility of an Avenger being her murderer.